cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

   in general.
 Play with this a little.

 - Model Checks: Run the model such that generated samples include those to check balance closure as well as proper simulation of inputs.
-Outputs closure summary file
+Outputs closure summary file.
+  Very useful given convergence is difficult.